neilzheng/yarmk/README.md

   /*The Controller, REQUIRED*/
   controller: User,
-  /*Endpoint Path for building URL, optional*/ /*Required without urls, ignored if urls specified''*/
+  /*Endpoint Path for building URL, optional*/ /*Required if controller is not es6 class and urls not set*/ /*Ignored if urls set''*/
   name: 'user',
   /*Index for Fetching Single Object, optional*/ /*Default is ':id(\\d+)'*/
-  /*Ignored if urls specified*/
+  /*Ignored if urls set*/
   index: ':id(\\d+)',
   /*Routes, optional, default as folowing code*/
   urls: [{